 Enjoy works of art at Biggs Museum of American Art located in Downtown Historic Dover.
 This museum is home to one of the finest collections of regional silver in the Country!
 Explore examples of early-American cabinetmakers, American fine & decorative arts, and a variety of art forms and sculptures.

 Press your luck at Harrington Raceway & Casino with over 1,700 slots, live harness racing, sports betting, entertainment, 30 tables and a 100-seat poker room.
 Next to the Harrington Raceway & Casino, you will find Centre Ice Rink at the Delaware State Fairgrounds, home to bumper cars on ice from September to early June.
-Bump, zoom and spin your friends with Centre Ice Rink’s bumper cars on ice.
+Glide across the ice rink at Delaware State Fair's Centre Ice Arena.
 Afterwards, grab a sandwich to go at Bolo’s Sandwiches, located inside Harrington Raceway & Casino as you make your way to the next Village, Milford.

 Learn about Milford’s charm and history at the Milford Museum.
 This museum is dedicated to preserving artifacts and collections donated by local families who have called Milford home.
-Visit the home of Reverend Sydenham Thorne, an Episcopal clergyman who helped shaped Milford into what it is today at Parson Thorne Mansion.
 Catch a play or show at the year-round theater, Second Street Players at the Riverfront Theatre.
 A community theatre located on Milford’s Riverwalk who hosts various programs, musicals, productions and events throughout the year.

 After a full day of exploring, fill up at Arena’s Deli & Bar Milford, a family-friendly dining experience known for their made to order sandwiches and waterfront dining on the Mispillion River.
 Or head to Mama Maria Restaurant & Bar for homemade pasta, pizza, seafood, traditional Italian dishes and more at a popular family owned and operated Italian restaurant since 1985.